Why Have A Code of Conduct?

 Answer The Question Already

 But really, why did I go through this trouble?
 Most people seem to get along all right without making their own list of rules, right?
-That's just it.
-I don't think most people are getting along all right.
+That’s just it.
+I don’t think most people are getting along all right.
 A lot of them seem to be drifting aimlessly, as I did for years.
-Some keep turning back to religion, but fall away when they're overcome by guilt — because they can't (or won't) live up to some of those rules.
-Or they're ostracized by the very people trying to convert them.
+Some keep turning back to religion’s rules, but fall away when they’re overcome by guilt — because they can’t (or won’t) live up to some of those rules.
+Or they don’t understand those rules.

-So I made a code that: (1) isn't difficult to follow — it just takes practice, (2) matches up with what I believe is right, (3) would work for society at large, (4) unlike many codes in use today it doesn't involve hurting or making outcasts of huge numbers of people, and (5) has an end goal of satisfaction (happiness).
+So I made a code that: (1) isn’t difficult to understand, (2) isn’t hard to follow — it just takes practice, (3) matches up with what I believe is right, (4) would work for society at large, (5) unlike many codes in use today it doesn’t involve hurting or making outcasts of huge numbers of people, and (6) has an end goal of satisfaction or happiness.

 Frequently Asked Questions